adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/accordion/v1/accordion/README.md

 ```

 ## JavaScript Data Attribute Bindings
-Apply a `data-cmp-is="accordion"` attribute to the wrapper block to enable initialization of the JavaScript component.
+The following attributes must be added for the initialization of the accordion component in the form view:
+1. `data-cmp-is="accordion"`
+2. `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`

 The following attributes can be added to the same element to provide options: